aostruszka/nonrec-make/Readme.txt

 	 contains all the targets from the subdirectories mentioned at line 4)
-Line 7 - app.exe should be linked with math library Line 8 - this is the command to use to build app.exe Line 10 - cli.exe depends on ... and use the default "rule" to build it Line 16 - The comment above this line tries to explain its purpose.
+Line 7 - app.exe should be linked with math library Line 8 - app.exe will be built with default "rule" Line 10 - cli.exe depends on ... and
+Line 11 - use the following command to build it (notice $(^R) instead of
+	  $^ - see below)
+Line 16 - The comment above this line tries to explain its purpose.
 	  I find it helpful to know when make has read all the make files and started to scan resulting dependency graph for